Johnson to set out UK's Brexit approach on Friday, Frost says

-LONDON (Reuters) - British Prime Minister Boris Johnson will set out his approach to Brexit on Friday after his chief negotiator described the European Union’s latest demands in trade talks as disappointing and surprising.
+LONDON (Reuters) - Britain’s chief Brexit negotiator David Frost said he was disappointed by the European Union’s conclusions on the state of the exit negotiations and said Prime Minister Boris Johnson would set out his approach on Friday.

-Britain left the EU in January and the estranged allies have since been locked in complex negotiations to try to agree a free trade deal for when a status-quo transition period ends on Dec.
-31.

-The European Union on Thursday put the onus on Britain to compromise.
+The European Union put the onus on Britain on Thursday to compromise on their new economic partnership.

-“PM @BorisJohnson will set out UK reactions and approach tomorrow in the light of his statement of 7 September,” Britain’s Chief Brexit negotiator David Frost said.

-Johnson set a deal deadline Of Oct.
-15 on Sept.
-7 and said if none is agreed both sides should “accept that and move on”.

 Reporting by Kate Holton; editing by Stephen Addison